okcoders/ok-coders-january-2017-front-end/04-twitter-bootstrap/04-02-forms.md

 	<script src="javascripts/bootstrap.min.js"></script>
 	...

-All that is neeed now is to add the bootstrap classes to the form tags.
+All that is need now is to add the bootstrap classes to the form tags.
 Once again, simply follow the example documentation.
 Start by adding the `role="form"` attribute to the form itself:

 	<form role="form">